The best accounting software for small businesses 2025

 Xero cons

-• Xero's pricing is higher than some of its competitors', which may be a drawback for smaller businesses
+• Xero's pricing is higher than some of its competitors

 • No cash forecasting tool is available with Xero, unlike QuickBooks

-• Some users have reported mixed experiences with Xero's customer support, with occasional delays in responses
+• Some users have reported mixed experiences with Xero's customer support

 What are Xero’s drawbacks?

-Xero claims its support channels are open 24/7, but you’ll have a hard time getting advice from a human.
+While Xero claims its support channels are open 24/7, we found that you’ll have a hard time getting advice from a human.
 Xero does not have a support phoneline or live chat (unlike QuickBooks).
-Instead, users must submit a query via an online webform, or rely on online guides and videos.
+Instead, users submit a query via an online webform, or have to rely on online guides and videos.
 Some disgruntled customers report waiting several hours for a response.

-Xero is also missing some sophisticated accounting features, which may hinder users based in professional service sectors.
-Agencies, or those planning campaigns, will have to fork out for Xero’s most expensive plan to access its Project Budgeting features, for example.
+Xero is also missing some sophisticated accounting features, which might be an issue for users based in professional service sectors.
+Agencies, or those planning campaigns, will have to fork out for Xero’s most expensive plan to access its project tracking features, for example.

 Xero’s pricing